conan-io/docs/reference/commands/creator/export.rst

                             declared in the recipe (conanfile.py)

     optional arguments:
-      -h, --help            show this help message and exit --keep-source, -k     Optional.
+      -h, --help         show this help message and exit -k, --keep-source  Optional.
 Do not remove the source folder in the local cache.
 Use for testing purposes only

 The ``export`` command will run a linting of the package recipe, looking for possible inconsistencies, bugs and py2-3 incompatibilities.
 It is possible to customize the rules for this